jschhie/Events-Assistant/README.md

 # Events Assistant
 > Written in Python3 using Flask, HTML, Bootstrap, and Jinja.
-Database management through SQLAlchemy and SQLite.

 ## Project Overview
-A dynamic Flask web application using Python3 and HTML that allows users to create, modify, search, and delete schedulable and trackable events while handling user authentication (login, logout, and registration).
+A dynamic Flask web application using Python3 and HTML that allows users to create, modify, search, and delete custom events while handling user authentication (login, logout, and registration).

 Deployed on Heroku: https://events-assistant-app.herokuapp.com/